tmbuza/iMAP/code/Rmd/README.Rmd.md

 1. Profiling of Metadata
 2. Pre-processing and quality control of paired-reads
 3. Sequence processing and classification (default: mothur)
-    * Phylotype-based method (works for any dataset size).
+    * Phylotype-based method.
-    * OTU-based method (works best of small datatset with <100,000 representative sequences).
+    * OTU-based method.
     * Phylogeny-based method.
     * QIIME2
 4. Transformation of OTU and taxa results.